 1. A Computer

-2. DAW and Audio Interface
+2. Audio Interface (split and expanded)

-Once you become more advanced, you’ll have a wide range of microphones for recording different kinds of music, some for vocals, some for drums, etc.
+A microphone is crucial if you plan to record vocals, capture sounds from your instrument amplifier or convert an acoustic sound into a digital audio file.
+Once your capabilities become more advanced, you’ll have a wide range of microphones for recording different kinds of music, some for vocals, some for drums, etc.

 To start with, though, just one or two quality dynamic mics should do you fine.